 Before- and after-school child care is available at every elementary school.
 The program is licensed by the State of Michigan and is fee based.
 Information and registration forms are available on the website www.gpschools.org, in the school office, and in the Kids Club office at 389 St. Clair (432-3067).
 A summer Camp O'Fun program and tuition-based preschool program (for ages 6 weeks-5 years) are run through the same office.
-The GPPSS Child Development Program is located inside Barnes Early Childhood Center, with a four-year-old preschool classroom at Trombly Elementary as well.
+The GPPSS Child Development office is located inside Barnes Early Childhood Center.